TrDA-hab/Projects/SPI + I2S multi display/README.md

  -  Step by step [instructions for E-Paper Display](https://github.com/arendst/Tasmota/discussions/11850).
  - Tasmota [commands](https://tasmota.github.io/docs/Commands/#displays) for controlling displays.
  - Tasmota [examples](https://tasmota.github.io/docs/Displays/#rule-examples-for-scripting-examples-see-scripting-docs) for displaying information on the display.

- - You can use any SPI display that uses a 3-wire SPI bus.
-4-wire SPI bus - not tested, but should work too (only they are supported by Tasmota).
  - You can display the same information on all displays at once or display information individually on each display.

 ## 1. SPI + I2C multi display.